 sure you're aware, the brain cannot differentiate between what

-Also, I recommend your using a special peace of music that has
+Also, I recommend you using a special piece of music that has

 an inspirational meaning to you and visualize to that music.

 Then, when you actually begin to throw the javelin again, take